Please Clap (timestamp (00:29)

 Edouard Manet, La Lecture

 Two paintings of Abraham's binding of Issac by Caravaggio.
-Is anyone talking?
+Is anyone speaking?

 Simon Schama's Power Of Art Episode on Caravaggio